-Decrees of the Administrative Supreme Court may be challenged before the administrative courts, in proceeding, set aside an administrative decision on the grounds that such a decree is ultra vires, submitting that there were no safety regulations for the product in question or that the product complies with European safety provisions.
+Decrees of the Administrative Supreme Court may be challenged before the administrative courts, setting aside an administrative decision on the grounds that such a decree is ultra vires, submitting that there were no safety regulations for the product in question or that the product complies with European safety provisions.

-The banning or suspension order in case of imminent danger issued by the prefect or by the competent minister is a unilateral administrative act that can also be challenged by claiming ultravires
+The banning or suspension order in case of imminent danger issued by the prefect or by the competent minister is a unilateral administrative act that can also be challenged by claiming ultra vires.

-The opinions issued by the Consumer Safety Commission cannot be challenged in front of the administrative courts, because of their advisory nature and due to the fact they are not regulatory decisions.
-The same applies for the opinions of AFSSA and the IVS.
+The opinions issued by the Consumer Safety Commission cannot be challenged before the administrative courts, because of their advisory nature and the fact that they are not regulatory decisions.
+The same applies for the opinions of AFSSA (called the ANSES since July 2010) and the IVS.